-Cannabis processed and grown in Arizona has to be tested.
+Cannabis processed and grown in Arizona must be tested.
 Marijuana testing facilities will test marijuana for harmful contaminants (i.e., pesticides, molds, etc.).

-While it is legal for adults to use recreational marijuana, possess certain amounts of marijuana legally, and be in public under the influence of marijuana, employers have the right to maintain a drug- and alcohol-free workplace.
-In other words, marijuana laws don’t protect individuals from getting fired due to possession of recreational cannabis or coming to work while high.
+While it is legal for adults to use recreational marijuana, possess certain amounts of marijuana legally, and be in public under the influence of marijuana, employers have the right to maintain a drug-free and alcohol-free workplace.
+In other words, marijuana laws do not protect individuals from termination due to possession of recreational cannabis or coming to work while high.

-Also, don’t forget that although Arizona has legalized marijuana possession, that is still an offense under federal law.
+Also, do not forget that although Arizona has legalized marijuana possession, it is still a punishable offense under federal law.
 The first and the second offense of possession of any amount of marijuana is a misdemeanor under federal law.
 Penalties include harsh fines and jail time of up to a year for the first and up to two years for the second offense.